retog/scuttlesaurus/tricerascuttler/README.md

     deno run --unstable -A ./build.ts

-subsequeNtly you can the programm with:
+Subsequently you can run the programm with:

     deno run --unstable -A ./main.ts --web.control.hostname 0.0.0.0 --logLevel INFO